man Command in Linux with Examples

 Conclusion

-You now know how to use the man command in Linux.
+This article explained how to use the man command in Linux.
 Use the command to see user manuals for Linux commands, search for a specific keyword, or see all the entries in the manual.

 Was this article helpful?